DeyLak/redux-restify/docs/api.md

 ### Available relation classes
 * **RestifyForeignKey** - simple model realtion, for example, user assigned to task
   usage: `new RestifyForeignKey('modelName', linkedModelConfig)`
+* **RestifyGenericForeignKey** - generic model relation, can store different object types inside one field.
+  You can specify `getGenericModel` and `getGenericFormField` in api config, to define, how generic relations are handled in your api.
+  usage: `new RestifyForeignKey(['modelName1', 'modelName2'], linkedModelConfig)`
 * **RestifyForeignKeysArray** - array of related models, for example, tasks in task board
   usage: `new ResifyForeignKeysArray('modelName', linkedModelConfig)`
 * **RestifyArray** - array of not-registered models with own nested structure for example, some wrapper entities with order and link to other entity